 Dogs can often be curious creatures, especially when they’re in the puppy stage.
 A confident dog will often display more curious behaviors than a timid one, but most dogs share the same behaviors when they’re dealing with something new in their environment.

-They will often cock their head to the side, and maybe even lift their paw up into the air while they decide what they should do about the situation.
+They will often turn their head to the side, and maybe even lift their paw up into the air while they decide what they should do about the situation.

 Some dogs may also be fairly timid with their curious behavior, so they will sniff closer to investigate something, then quickly run away when they have the slightest suspicion that something isn’t quite right.